 Early Notables of the Farting family (pre 1700)

 Distinguished members of the family include John Fardon I (1700-1743), an English clockmaker was apprenticed to Thomas Gilkes of Sibford Gower and traded in Deddington from about 1723.
-His only son John Fardon II (1736-1786) was only 10 years old when his father died and seems to have been apprenticed in...
-Another 58 words (4 lines of text) are included under the topic Early Farting Notables in all our PDF Extended History products and printed products wherever possible.
+His only son John Fardon II (1736-1786) was only 10 years old when his father died and seems to have been apprenticed in London.
+He and his...
+Another 54 words (4 lines of text) are included under the topic Early Farting Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Farting family to the New World and Oceana